mlochbaum/BQN/README.md

 If you're already an array programmer, then you're in better shape: the current [**documentation**](doc/README.md) covers nearly all differences from APL, and the BQN-Dyalog APL [dictionary](doc/fromDyalog.md) might also be a useful resource.
 However, you should be aware of two key differences between BQN and existing array languages beyond just the changes of [primitives](doc/primitive.md)—if these differences don't seem important to you then you don't understand them!
 BQN's [based array model](doc/based.md) is different from both a flat array model like J and a nested one like APL2, Dyalog, or GNU APL in that it has true non-array values (plain numbers and characters) that are different from depth-0 scalars.
 BQN also uses [syntactic roles](doc/context.md) rather than dynamic type to determine how values interact, that is, what's an argument or operand and so on.
 This system, along with lexical closures, means BQN fully supports Lisp-style [functional programming](doc/functional.md).

 A useful tool for both beginners and experienced users is [**BQNcrate**](https://mlochbaum.github.io/bqncrate/), a searchable collection of BQN snippets to solve particular tasks.
 If you have a question about how you might approach a problem, give it a try by typing in a relevant keyword or two.

+## Where can I find BQN users?

+Most BQN users are active on [The APL Orchard](https://chat.stackexchange.com/rooms/52405/the-apl-orchard) forum.
+If you (like me) don't have a Stack Overflow or Stack Exchange account with a few points you'll have to send an email to get forum access; see the instructions in the room description.

+The official place to ask BQN programming questions is [topanswers.xyz/apl](https://topanswers.xyz/apl).
+Tag your questions with "bqn", of course.

+In addition to these forums, you can contact me personally via Github issues or with the email address in my Github profile.